 Programs and Requirements

 Southern offers post-baccalaureate certificates that are undergraduate programs of study requiring a bachelor's degree for admittance.
 These certificate programs offer a defined set of courses beyond the undergraduate degree that focus on an academic specialty to update or expand skill sets though they do not lead to a degree.
-Courses used to satisfy a degree may be used to satisfy the requirement of a certificate.
+Courses used to satisfy a degree may be used to satisfy the requirements of a certificate.

 The Southern community values education for its ability to enrich and change students' lives.
 We want our students to embrace their own principles from a knowledgeable position and to carry their University experience beyond the boundaries of Southern's campus.
 Consequently, we aspire to graduate enthusiastic and serious learners who, as critical inquirers, can find and evaluate evidence, can articulate and examine their own evolving values, and can continue to transform their lives by pursuing lifelong learning.